 The average palm tree can be roughly 10 to 15 meters in height.
 So, if you see a building that you believe is taller, chances are, that building is in trouble.

 But, all jokes aside, this development law might sound weird at first – but it’s a protective step taken towards preventing Kauai Island from turning into a run-down, tourist spot filled with tall structures.

 5. It’s illegal for Police officers to have sex with prostitutes during an investigation

-We are not entirely sure how long this happened for it to actually become a rule.
+We are not entirely sure how long this happened until it actually become a rule.
 But it’s crazy as it is true.
-They do say never mix business with pleasure – but after 2014, it is downright illegal for police officers.
+They do say never to mix business with pleasure – but after 2014, it is downright illegal for police officers.